The Scariest Stairs In The World

 Batu Caves, Malaysia

 One of the most important Hindu holy sites outside of India is this series of cave shrines nestled into the side of a mountain about eight miles from Kuala Lumpur.
 The highlight is accomplishing the ascent of 272 steps that lead 330 feet up the rock to the main Temple Cave.
-Its not just the stone stairs that test your temerity; its the naughty monkeys.
-They arent afraid of people and are liable to steal stuff right out of your bag.
+It is not just the stone stairs that test your temerity; it is the naughty monkeys.
+They aren't afraid of people and are liable to steal stuff right out of your bag.
 So while it's a good idea to climb without any food, you shouldn't mind praying before going up.